Prem-Neupane/Np_clz_project/README.md

            cd  /var/www/html/project_name
            php  artisan key:generate

-5. if it is not working,may be your composer path is in incorrect folder
+5. if it is not working,may be your composer path is in incorrect folder,In some cases, it must be in .profile file not in        .bash_profile file else skip step - 6.

 6. Temporarily , you may type